brucetroutman-gmail/awesome-docs/docs/_home.md

 ---
 <br>

 Welcome to IMADE3D Awesome Docs.
-This is the new and upcoming site for IMADE3D documentation of all kinds.

-It's lean and mean, and thus should facilitate being faster up-to date, and that's good for everyone.

 ?> Select a topic in the left side-bar to get started.